SourceDiver42/plyoung.github.io/pages/blox/tbrpg-player-setup.md

 You might also want to add a NavMeshAgent so that you can configure it.
 If you do not, one will be added automatically with default settings.

 A Capsule Collider can also be added since a Collider will be needed for the character to be selectable and to be able to trigger Triggers in the scene.
 Again, this will be added automatically but the default settings might not be perfect for your character's shape.
-The Collider can be set a "Is Trigger" since it does not need to create collision events.

 ![](img/tbrpg/09.png)